 His attractive nautical headstone can now be seen online as part of the International War Graves project partnered to the CWGC

 Born around 1870, Stephens is listed as the son of James and Eliza Stephens, as well as husband of Ottilia ‘Tilly’ Stephens of Glenavon, Point, Devoran.

 All the other First World War names are in alphabetical order.
 R. Stephens’ name is added on a separate panel round the back of the memorial, above the area of the maker’s name section on what must once have been a blank panel.
 This maybe because he had died in 1919 after the war (and dedication of the war memorial) .
 It may be that the parish were expecting further deaths from the effects of war service so left this panel blank Sadly underneath his name instead are the names of the Second World war casualties.

-Sweet is not currently listed on the memorial but his name looks to be added in November 2014 as part of the WW1 centenary – see more about Percy Sweet here.
+Sweet’s name was added to a Devoran Parish War Memorial in November 2014 as part of the WW1 centenary – see more about Percy Sweet here.